What retirement benefits are available to survivors after the death of a spouse, common-law partner, or parent?

 Survivor’s Pension Amount

-The amount you will eventually receive depends on a lot of factors and Service Canada’s complicated calculations.
+The amount you will eventually receive depends on many factors and Service Canada’s complicated calculations.
 Generally, the survivor’s benefit will depend on:

 - Whether you’re receiving other pension or disability benefit